INN/doubleclick-for-wp/readme.txt

 = 0.3 =

 This update adds support for direct insertion of ads in posts via Gutenberg, filter-based modificaiton of ad options, and resolves a number of bugs.

+This update renames the global variable `$DoubleClick` to `$doubleclick`, along with many of that class's properties.
+If you modify this plugin's functionality via filters or custom functionality, check your code before deploying to production.